 Influencing workplace behaviour involves positive reinforcement, clear goal-setting, regular feedback, and employee empowerment.
 These strategies enhance engagement and productivity and create a positive work environment.

-Implementing Behavioral Change Strategies
+Implementing Behavioural Change Strategies

-Steps to Introduce Behavioral Changes
+Steps to Introduce Behavioural Changes

 To introduce behavioural changes, start with clear communication of goals and benefits.
 Engage employees in the process, provide training, and set measurable objectives for tracking progress.